TowmirAlRashid/TowmirAlRashid/README.md

 ### <h3 align="center">Currently studying in HPU (Henan Polytechnic University)</h3>

 - 🏃‍♂️ I want to learn everything 🤣
-- ☕ Java and 🐍 Python are my main interests.
+- Javascript is my main interest.
 - 🙏 I am looking to collaborate on Undergraduate thesis.
 - 😍 I love to dream.
 - 😂 Laughing all the time is my spetiality.